h2oai/tutorials/Driverless AI/build-your-own-custom-recipe/build-your-own-custom-recipe.md

 H2O custom recipes reside in the [H2O Driverless AI Recipes GitHub repo](https://github.com/h2oai/driverlessai-recipes/tree/rel-1.9.1). **There are multiple branches of Driverless AI recipes so make sure that you are using the same branch as the Driverless AI version you have.**

-For this tutorial, we are using **Driverless AI 1.9.1** and we will download the relevant custom recipes from that branch using the following shell commands.
+For this self-paced course, we are using **Driverless AI 1.9.1** and we will download the relevant custom recipes from that branch using the following shell commands.

 ~~~bash
 mkdir -p $HOME/recipes/{models/algorithms,scorers/classification/binary,transformers/numeric}